Nivalyx/osu-wiki/wiki/Legal/Copyright/id.md

 Apabila Anda yakin bahwa terdapat konten yang berada atau dapat diakses melalui situs web atau layanan osu! yang melanggar hak cipta Anda, harap kirimi kami notifikasi seputar klaim pelanggaran hak cipta yang mengandung informasi-informasi berikut kepada Designated Agent kami yang tertera di bawah (Anda dapat merujuk pada konsultan hukum Anda atau pada pasal 17 U.S.C.
 512(c) untuk mengonfirmasi keabsahan persyaratan-persyaratan berikut):

 3. Identification of the material that is claimed to be infringing or to be the subject of infringing activity and that is to be removed or access to which is to be disabled, and information reasonably sufficient to permit osu! to locate the material;
-4. Contact information for the notifier, such as an address, telephone number and, if available, an e-mail address;
 5. A statement that the notifier has a good faith belief that use of the material in the manner complained of is not authorised by the copyright owner, its agent, or the law; and
 6. A statement that the information in the notification is accurate, and under penalty of perjury, that the notifying party is authorised to act on behalf of the owner of the copyright that is allegedly infringed.